weigu1/SmartyReader/Arduino/SmartyReader_P1_WiFi_Ethernet/README.md

 The new software version calculates this data if required.
 In addition, thanks to Markus Schoellauf, an MQTT discovery method for Home Assistant has been integrated.
 We also now have a last will :) thanks to Jean-Marie Quintus.

 These two changes have not yet been thoroughly tested.
-If you find an error, please let us know.
+If you find an error, please let me know.

 ### Version 1.6